julianapequeno/machine_learning_algorithms/README.md

 # MachineLearningCodes
-A repository filled of codes from my classes and studies sessions.
+A repository filled with codes from my classes and studies sessions.

 ### Sumary
 - [001] - Pre-processing codes in python